puetzp/pullconf/documentation/src/configuration/triggers.md

     triggers:
       - type: execute
         name: reload-sshd
-		# This is the default behavior and the same as omitting `when` altogether.
+        # Reload sshd only when the file is created or changed.
 		when:
 		  - created
 		  - changed
-		  - deleted

 <...>
 ```